 Project is located in a Village Priority Funding Area as identified by the C&D Policies Plan for the subject property.

-"Transit Oriented Development" means the development of residential, commercial and employment centers within one-half mile from a train station or one-quarter mile from other public transportation facilities (For additional information refer to the Glossary.
-Maps are required to be provided evidencing distance to transportation mode.)
+"Transit Oriented Development" means the development of residential, commercial and employment centers within walking distance of public transportation hubs.
+(For additional information and definition refer to the Glossary.)
+Maps are required to be provided evidencing distance to transportation mode.